Astronauts call for renewed investment in space travel on anniversary of Apollo 11.

 The affliction is similar to osteoporosis, the bone-destroying disease, which affects millions of people on Earth, particularly post-menopausal women, and occurs because bone breakdown outpaces replenishment.

-The planned flight comes as the Obama administration begins to weigh options for the US human space programme, including extending the life of the space station beyond September 30, 2015, when funding is projected to end.
+The shuttle mission comes as the Obama administration begins to weigh options for the US human space programme, including extending the life of the space station beyond September 30, 2015, when funding is projected to end.

 Nasa spends about half of its $18bn annual budget on human space programmes, including about $2.5bn a year to run the station, which is nearing completion after more than a decade of construction 355km above Earth.